+86 4008783488

 Considerations for Compact and Complex Devices

-• High-Density Interconnect (HDI) Technology: HDI boards have finer spaces and lines, smaller vias, and higher connection pad density than traditional PCBs, which supports more functions per unit area, crucial for compact devices like smartphones.
+• High-Density Interconnect (HDI) Technology: HDI boards have finer spaces and lines, smaller vias, and higher connection pad density than traditional PCB, which supports more functions per unit area, crucial for compact devices like smartphones.

 • Component Placement: Strategic placement of components to maximize space, reduce interference, and enhance the overall aesthetic and functional integration within the device.